maybebyte/anthesis/openbsd-router.md

 ### Concerning WireGuard and Unbound

-- Ensure `127.0.0.1` is used for DNS or your router won't use [`unbound(8)`](https://man.openbsd.org/man8/unbound.8).
+- Ensure `127.0.0.1` is used for DNS or the router won't use [`unbound(8)`](https://man.openbsd.org/man8/unbound.8).
 See [`resolv.conf(5)`](https://man.openbsd.org/resolv.conf).
-- Set the IP address of your VPN's DNS server as the `forward-addr` in [`unbound.conf(5)`](https://man.openbsd.org/unbound.conf).
+- Set the IP address of the VPN's DNS server as the `forward-addr` in [`unbound.conf(5)`](https://man.openbsd.org/unbound.conf).
-- Don't set `forward-first: yes` or you'll experience DNS leaks whenever the upstream resolver fails.
+- Don't set `forward-first: yes` or DNS leaks will occur whenever the upstream resolver fails.